ericpretzel/wid-bot/README.md

 *Access to the original ("OG") wid-bot application is restricted to members of Widmark Clan only.*

 Make a Discord bot account for the application then add it to your server.
-- Enable the "Message content intent."
+- Enable the "Message content intent"
 - Scopes: `applications.commands` and `bot`
-- Recommended permissions integer: **`277028613184`**
+- Recommended permissions integer: `277028613184`

-Keep the bot token and reddit info handy.
+Keep the Discord bot token and Reddit secret/ID handy.

 2. **Set up the code environment.**

 `git clone` this repository, and make sure you have all the above dependencies installed.
 Pipenv will take care of the rest of them.

-Run the following commands inside the base directory of the project, which will store your  keys in a file named `.env`.
+Run the following commands inside the base directory of the project, which will store your  keys in a hidden file named `.env`.
 This is where sensitive information like the bot token and API keys will go.
-Replace the values with your own personal values.
+Replace the values below with your own personal values.
 ```
 $ echo TOKEN=qwertyuiop >> .env
+$ echo GUILD_ID=12345678 >> .env
 $ echo REDDIT_SECRET=asdfghjkl >> .env
 $ echo REDDIT_ID=zxcvbnm >> .env
 ```
-These values are read and set up in `config.py`.
-You can put them directly in `config.py`, but make sure that those keys are never shared to the public because they can and will be stolen.
+These values are read and set up in [`config.py`](config.py).
+You can put them directly in the file instead, but make sure that those keys are never shared to the public because they can and will be stolen.

-Install [`chromedriver 97.0.4692.71`](https://chromedriver.storage.googleapis.com/index.html?path=97.0.4692.71/) for headless browsing with `selenium`.
-Either put the binary on the path or in the base project directory.
+Install [`chromedriver 97.0.4692.71`](https://chromedriver.storage.googleapis.com/index.html?path=97.0.4692.71/) for headless browsing with [`selenium`](https://www.selenium.dev/).
+Either put the binary on PATH or in the base project directory.
 You may also need to install Google Chrome itself.

-Finally, install the dependencies outlined in `Pipfile` and `Pipfile.lock`.
+Finally, install the dependencies outlined in [`Pipfile`](Pipfile) and [`Pipfile.lock`](Pipfile.lock).
 ```
 $ pipenv install
 ```

 3. **Host and run the bot.**

 Use some hosting service to host the code of your bot.
 There's plenty of options out there.

-Install the dependencies outlined in `Pipfile` and `Pipfile.lock`, then run the bot.
+If you followed the steps above, wid-bot should be able to run right away.
 ```
 $ pipenv run python3 bot.py
 ```
-If everything runs smoothly, it should show something like this:
+If everything works as it should, it should show something like this:
 ```
 Loading .env environment variables…
 wid is loading...